kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/doc/collins-api.md

 }
 ```

-You then search the entryLable for your input string and use the entryID, to look up the definitions, like so:
+You then search the `entryLabel` for your input string and use its `entryID` to look up the definitions:

 ```bash
 GET /dictionaries/{dictCode}/entries/{entryId}?format={format} HTTP/1.0
 ```

-The parameters are:
+Input:

 - `{dictCode}`: the dictionary code. (eg. british)

 - `{entryId}`: the entry ID.

 - `{format}`: the output format of the entry. (html or xml)

 - `{hostname}`: the web site name (the full domain name).

 </section>